nus-cs2113-AY2223S2/tp/docs/UserGuide.md

   - The input date format must be in yyyy-MM-DD format.
 - The input year cannot be earlier than 2000, and the maximum year that can be set is 9999.
 - Our application does not support input names with a slash '/'.
-- Return date should be equal to or later than the present date
+- Return date should be equal to or later than the present date.
-- Borrow date must be before the return date
+- Borrow date must be before the return date.

 **Examples:**